Damiieibikun/Python-Data-visualization-on-Top-500-movies-IMDb/README.md

 * Similarly, the film's box office earnings did not ensure positive reviews.
 * There was a disparity between the preferences of average IMDb viewers and the criteria that critics use to judge a film's greatness.
 * Crime dramas and dramas were likely to receive high ratings from both IMDb users and Metacritic.
-* Movies directed by Steven Spielberg and Martin Scorsese are highly likely to get excellent reviews.
+* Movies directed by Steven Spielberg, Alfred Hitchcock, Stanley Kubrick, and Martin Scorsese were very likely to get excellent reviews.